rsaseun/soil_erosion_modeling/README.md

 Raji, S.A., Akintuyi, A. O., Wunude, E. & Fashoto, B. (2021).
 Spatial Statistical Modeling of Geomorphometry and Drivers of Gully Erosion of the Sedimentary Basin of Southeastern Nigeria.
 Poster presented at the 2021 AGU Fall Meeting, New Orleans Louisiana. https://www.essoar.org/doi/abs/10.1002/essoar.10508947.1

 Full paper:
 Raji, S.A., Akintuyi, A. O., Wunude, E. & Fashoto, B. (2022).
 A Spatial Statistical Approach to Modeling of Gully Erosion in the Anambra Basin.
-Under review at Journal of African Earth Sciences.
+Under review at Ecological Informatics.